Advertiser Disclosure

 Once the invitation is accepted, the new member’s points balance instantly pools into the collective Family Sharing pool’s points balance.

 All of their future earnings (from credit card signup bonuses, points transfers, flying activity, etc.) will enter the pooled points balance as well, and there’s no upper limit to how many points can be pooled.
-If you’re in two-player mode, it’s an effortless way to consolidate points that are earned between partners.
+If you’re a couple earning points together, it’s an effortless way to consolidate points that are earned between partners.

 If you often fly as a family, then it’s a great idea to create Aeroplan accounts for the kids as well, since they’ll earn Aeroplan points when flying on paid fares on Air Canada and Star Alliance airlines, which will contribute nicely to the family’s total.